StackPath Announcements and Resources for Developers.

 A brute force attack is a method used to obtain encrypted passwords with an automated system.

-Cache poisoning is the replacement of legitimately cached web content with spoofed, malicious, or fake data.
+Cache poisoning is the replacement of legitimately cached web content with spoofed, malicious or fake data.

 Content caching is the temporary storage of files on servers that are physically closer to end users.
+Learn how content caching works with case study examples.

 Critical rendering path refers to a series of events a browser goes through to display the initial view of a web page.